Skip to main content

 “In certain respects, suffering ceases to be suffering when it discovers meaning.”

-Good individuals endure suffering not due to a curse, but because suffering is an intrinsic part of life.
+Good individuals endure suffering not because of a curse but because it is an intrinsic part of life.
 Their inherent goodness often enables them to convert pain into acts of service, compassion, and a lasting legacy.

 The Paradox of Goodness